IntentArchitect/Docs/articles/whats-new/2024/10/index.md

 ## Update details

-### Blazor application template and modules for front end modeling
+### Build Blazor front ends

 We have a new Blazor application template to quickly setup and model your front end Blazor applications.

 ![New Blazor Application Template](images/blazor-application-template.png)

+This will setup you Intent Architect application for modeling Blazor applications.

-For all the details check out our [Front-end automation with Blazor webinar](https://intentarchitect.com/#/redirect/?category=resources&subCategory=front-end-automation-webinar).
+For a comprehensive overview, check out our [Front-end automation with Blazor webinar](https://intentarchitect.com/#/redirect/?category=resources&subCategory=front-end-automation-webinar).
 Plus, get hands-on experience by checking out our sample implementation [here](https://github.com/IntentArchitect/Intent.Samples.MudBlazor).

 Available from: